mozilla-services/metlog-py/docs/getstarted.rst

 should be aware.
 The first is the :doc:`api/client` client class.
 The MetlogClient exposes the main Metlog API, and is generally your main point of interaction with the Metlog system.
 The client doesn't do very much, however;
-it merely pulls together the relevant parts of the message constructs a properly structured dictionary representing the message.
-Actual message delivery is handled by a :doc:`sender <api/senders>`.
-Without a properly configured sender, a MetlogClient is useless.
+it just constructs a properly structured dictionary representing the message and passes it on.
+Actual message delivery is handled by a :doc:`sender
+<api/senders>`.
+Without a properly configured sender, a MetlogClient is
+useless.

 The first question you're likely to face when using metlog-py, then, is likely to be "How the heck do I get my hands on a properly configured MetlogClient